AndrewAKG/manager/README.md

 # Manager-App
--Manager project using React Native combined with Redux
+-Manager application using React Native combined with Redux

 # Installation
 - open your terminal